 Friends and Family,

-This year, I am fortunate to be chairing the Chicago Walk to End Lupus Now for the Lupus Foundation of America for the fourth consecutive year.
-I joined the fight to end lupus about eight years ago when my dad, Phil Selman, was first diagnosed with this cruel and mysterious disease.
+This year, I am fortunate to be chairing the Chicago Walk to End Lupus Now for the Lupus Foundation of America for the fifth consecutive year.
+I joined the fight to end lupus about nine years ago when my dad, Phil Selman, was first diagnosed with this cruel and mysterious disease.
 But my dad is only 1 of 1.5 million people in the U.S. suffering from lupus.

 I’m Walking to End Lupus as a trailblazer -- I've committed to raising at least $1,000 this year, though my goal is set at $5,000.
 I'm confident that with your support, I'll knock it out of the park.
 Will you make a donation to help me reach my personal fundraising goal and support the Foundation's efforts to improve the quality of life for all people affected by lupus?
 Every single dollar counts.